On a correlation between ranks of elliptic curves and periods of continued fractions: Abstract

 \section{Abstract}

-A rank conjecture says that the rank of elliptic curve with complex multiplication is one less the so-called arithmetic complexity of corresponding noncommutative torus with real multiplication.
-We prove the conjecture for the ${\Bbb Q}$-curves introduced by B.~H.~Gross.
+It is proved that the rank of elliptic curves with complex multiplication introduced by B.~H.~Gross is one less an arithmetic complexity of the corresponding noncommutative tori with real multiplication.